missing-semester/missing-semester/_2020/metaprogramming.md

    system to check that different feature or components work _together_.
  - Regression test: a test that implements a particular pattern that _previously_ caused a bug to ensure that the bug does not resurface.
- - Mocking: the replace a function, module, or type with a fake implementation to avoid testing unrelated functionality.
+ - Mocking: to replace a function, module, or type with a fake implementation to avoid testing unrelated functionality.
 For example, you might "mock the network" or "mock the disk".